 Myles comes to Resolute after serving as President of Empower Illinois, a 501c3 organization that advocates for policy that leads to a high-quality, student-centered education system for children from low-income and working-class families.
 In the seven years he served as the organization’s leader, they passed a tax credit for teachers’ out-of pocket-expenses, and for annual donations to K-12 scholarship granting organizations supporting low-income children.
 He executed a strategy that led to passing Illinois state legislation that improves the identification of low-income gifted children and the “Acceleration Act,” allowing kids to advance at their level of competency.
 Since 2018, he and his team were able to raise over $100M for low-income, Illinois children to attend independent K-12 schools.

-While at Resolute, Myles will continue to serve in a leadership role at One Chance Illinois ACTION (OCI – A), a 501c4 social welfare organization with a vision that all children receive a high quality, personalized education and leave K-12 ready for college, career and/or a productive life.
+While at Resolute, Myles continues to serve in a leadership role at One Chance Illinois ACTION (OCI – A), a 501c4 social welfare organization with a vision that all children receive a high quality, personalized education and leave K-12 ready for college, career and/or a productive life.
 The organization serves the entire state of Illinois and works with a Political Action Committee, One Chance Illinois PAC to achieve its advocacy goals.

 Prior to Empower Illinois, Myles worked with an Aspen-based philanthropist for whom he created edXchange, an education shared space which fosters strategic collaboration, ideation and joint ventures among the five foremost education policy organizations in Colorado.